 "Advanced grading" allows us to create rubrics for grading assignments.
 This video does a good job of providing an overview of how to create and use a rubric.
-It was written for version 2.2, so things look a little different than they do on our site, but it's still good information.

 Two things to know: